ahernot/ahernot.github.io/README.md

 * build backend controlling image loading => add a "more images" button and always preserve order from a JSON file
 * load images in different default sizes for different screen sizes
+* when click back on image on mobile, hide info pane

+# Issues
+* vertical images which got read incorrectly and have watermark horizontally bug out in album frames (will be fixed in backend)

 # Changelog
 * v2.0 – Removed Bootstrap elements